kevalshah13/Data-Visualization/README.md

 I have created a Tableau Dashboard on Analysis of Air Pollution which consists of four different charts.
 This chart is also interactive and you can highlight a specific marks by clicking on it.
 The link to that Dashboard is given below https://public.tableau.com/app/profile/keval.shah1572/viz/AirPollutionAnalysis_16649271030290/Dashboard1?publish=yes

+I have also worked with Python libraries such as Pandas and Matplotlib to create some insightful graphs.
+I have included a jupyter notebook, a csv file and a image of the visualization inside the Python folder.
+To run the notebook, you might have to open the notebok in a Google Colab.